Welcome

 mishmoshimoshi/Flickr

 Small but bursting with character, E Pelicci on Bethnal Green Road is one of London’s oldest family-run cafes.
 The Kray twins used to come in here, and tell off other punters for using bad language.
 Inside, it’s a beautiful time capsule, with art deco wall panelling and formica-topped tables.
-While the surrounding area’s become increasingly gentrified and chains have begun to move in, this independent cafe has stayed true to its heritage and is now an East London icon, famous for serving up simple and hearty breakfasts and a range of delicious Italian fare.
+While the surrounding area’s become increasingly gentrified and chains have begun to move in, this independent cafe has stayed true to its traditions and is now an East London icon, famous for serving up simple and hearty breakfasts and a range of delicious Italian fare.
 If you go for one thing, order the Big Bang Ciabatta with crispy chicken escalope, mozzarella and ragu.

 Best for: Hearty food in a unique setting